KevinBrd/GL_project/TestFX-master/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.testfx/testfx-core.svg?label=maven&style=flat-square)](https://search.maven.org/#search|ga|1|org.testfx)
 [![Chat on Gitter](https://img.shields.io/gitter/room/testfx/testfx-core.svg?style=flat-square)](https://gitter.im/TestFX/TestFX)

-Simple and clean testing for JavaFX.

-TestFX requires a minimum Java version of 8 (1.8).
+## Presentation

+TestFX is an open-source testing framework for JavaFX applications.
+It provides an API for writing automated tests for JavaFX user interfaces, making it easy to test the functionality and behavior of JavaFX applications.
+With TestFX, you can write tests that simulate user interactions, such as clicking buttons, entering text, and verifying results.

+Note: JavaFX is a UI framework and library from the OpenJFX project, which allows Java developers to create graphical user interfaces for desktop applications, rich internet applications, and touch-based smartphone and tablet applications.

 ## Documentation

 * See the [Javadocs](https://testfx.github.io/TestFX/docs/javadoc/) for latest `master`.
 * See the changelog [CHANGES.md](https://github.com/TestFX/TestFX/blob/master/CHANGES.md) for latest released version.
+* TestFX requires a minimum Java version of 8 (1.8).

 ## Features